Creating Subgraphs in Semi-Random Hypergraph Games: New results

 \begin{corollary} Let $1\le r\le s$ and $H$ be an $s$-graph with at least $s$ vertices.
 Then,

 \end{corollary} If $\mu^{(r)}(H)=f^{(r)}(H)$, then we call such an $H$ \textbf{$r$-balanced}.
-This is, e.g., the case of the tight cycle $C_m^{s}$ (see Appendix, Claim~\ref{miu}).
+This is, for instance, the case for the tight cycle $C_m^{s}$ (see Appendix, Claim~\ref{miu}).
 For $r$-balanced $H$, the bounds in Theorem~\ref{thm:lower_bound_general} and Corollary~\ref{cor:lower_bound} coincide.
 However, for non-$r$-balanced $H$ Corollary~\ref{cor:lower_bound} may give a significantly better lower bound on $\tau^{(r)}(H)$.